-It is in a bit of a contentious space, where one of its founders does not want to be associated with the project.
+It is in a contentious space, where one of its founders does not want to be associated with the project.
 Another factor influencing its volatility is the Dogecoin community continues to use the currency for gambling on the best crypto casino.
 And they have driven the currency price close to the moon.

 But, undoubtedly, its biggest influencer is Elon Musk.
 He has been talking about the crypto online and on social media, causing spikes.